 I am a French-Iranian-American Assistant Professor of Philosophy (with tenure) at the University of Twente in the Netherlands and a Senior Scholar at the Millennium Project: Global Futures Research and Studies, a Washington, D.C.-based think tank.
 From 2013 till 2018 I worked at the Berman Institute of Bioethics at Johns Hopkins University.
-I hold a Ph.D. in Philosophy from Georgetown University (2012) and graduate degrees in History of Philosophy and Medical Ethics from the University of Paris, in my native city.
+I hold a Ph.D. in Philosophy from Georgetown University (2012) and graduate degrees in History of Philosophy (on Spinoza) and Medical Ethics from the University of Paris, in my hometown and native city.
 I am currently working on a book project on the philosophy of Futures Studies focused on the role of narrative arguments in scenarios and lay visions of socio-techno-ecological futures.
-In this project, my approach draws on argumentation theory, analytic pragmatism, moral and political philosophy, anticipatory technology ethics, and cosmopolitan philosophy (inclusive of non-Euro-American philosophical traditions).
+In this project, my approach draws on argumentation theory, American pragmatism, moral and political philosophy, anticipatory technology ethics, and intercultural/cosmopolitan philosophy (inclusive of non-Euro-American philosophical traditions).

 Areas of Specialization:

-Philosophy of Futures Studies: Ethics, political philosophy, and epistemology of methods and practices (e.g., scenario building, computer modeling, visioning, letters from the future) designed to anticipate socio-techno-ecological futures and stimulate anticipatory moral imagination)
+Philosophy of Futures Studies: Ethics, political philosophy, and epistemology of methods and practices (e.g., scenario building, computer modeling, visioning, letters from the future) designed to anticipate socio-techno-ecological futures and to stimulate anticipatory moral imagination)

 Applied ethics and political philosophy with a focus on: